Current Lab Members

 Ben Augustine (MSc 2014)

 Ben is a locally extirpated member of the Bonner lab, having dispersed back to his native habitat in the mountains of southwest Virginia.
 He received his Bachelors degree in Wildlife Science from Virginia Tech and Masters degrees in Forestry and Mathematical Statistics from the University of Kentucky.
-He is currently a PhD student in the Department of Fish and Wildlife Conservation at Virginia Tech.

 Ben is currently working on extending mark recapture models for hair snare experiments where there may be a behavioral response to capture, but not all hair samples produce an individual identification.
 In these cases, it is no longer known with certainty which captures were first captures and which were subsequent captures where previously-captured animals will have a different capture probability.
 However, this information can be recovered by modeling the capture, hair deposition, subsampling, and DNA amplification processes.